sagemath/trac_to_gh/Issue 8186.md

 # Issue 8186: iterated_right_palindromic_closure of a finite word should return a finite word

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8186

 Original creator: slabbe